nlebeck/savegame-sync/README.md

 could arise if one instance of the app grabs the lock but then fails to release the lock due to a crash/premature exit/Google Drive connection failure, so there would need to be some sort of timeout/abort mechanism.

+3. Currently, adding SaveSpecs requires modifying the `SaveSpecRepository.cs` source file and recompiling the app.
+I want to change the SaveSpecRepository to read SaveSpecs from an XML or JSON file (or multiple files) that could be modified independently by users.
+I should also add documentation on how to define custom SaveSpecs to this README.

+4. Right now, all timestamps show up in UTC.
+This is probably confusing for users, so it would be good to have the timestamps show up in the user's current time zone (or let the user set the time zone).

+5. I've mostly just tested this app with one real game (Medal of Honor: Allied Assault) and various forms of hand-crafted dummy data.
+It would be good to test this app with a variety of different games, to make sure the SaveSpec format is flexible enough to handle different save file layouts.

 ## Limitations